 The RDA credential may be granted to a dental assistant who has successfully completed either a formal education through an academic program accredited by the Commission on Dental Accreditation (CODA) or a dental assisting program approved by the Board.
 The RDA credential may also be achieved by successfully completing the knowledge-based competency dental assisting exam administered by the Dental Assisting National Board (DANB) as a pathway to becoming registered as an RDA.

 An RDA may be authorized to provide sealants and monitor nitrous oxide after first submitting proof of successful completion a formal education program or a board approved course.
-Effective April 1, 2015, an RDA may be authorized by permit to provide restorative or anesthesia assistant duties.
-Requirements of permit application, education and competency testing are provided in the Administrative Rule 20-03-01-01.1.
+An RDA may be authorized by permit to provide restorative or anesthesia assistant duties and, as of 7/1/2022 also may become authorized to administer nitrous oxide inhalation analgesia.
+Requirements of permit applications for RDA expanded duties, education and competency testing are provided in the Administrative Rule 20-03-01-01.1.

-Both fees are required in order to obtain and maintain a license and registration with the NDBDE.
-The initial registration application fee of $130 is paid to initiate administrative processes and verifications that must be completed by the Board’s administrative office.
-The renewal fee of $100, grants the registration for the following two year period.
-Failure to pay the renewal fee will cause the registration to expire.
+Both fees are required in order to obtain and maintain a license and registration with the ND Board of Dental Examiners.
+The initial registration application fee of $145 is paid to initiate administrative processes and verifications that must be completed by the Board’s administrative office.
+The renewal fee of $110, grants the registration for the following two year period.
+Failure to pay the renewal fee will cause the registration to expire and assessment of a late fee of $110.

 If a dental assistant fails to renew the registration by December 31st of even numbered years, the dental assistant may not provide expanded duties.
 Within 60 days after December 31st of the even numbered year, an expired registration may be renewed by submitting the renewal application, the application fee, late fee and proof of continuing education.